ErpNetDocs/tech/concepts/multi-company.md

 > [!Note]
 > There is no way to define a data object to belong to several enterprise companies.
 It is either one or all.
-However, it is usually possible to restrict access, using the todo:[Security System (TBD)]().
+However, it is usually possible to restrict access, using the todo:(Security System (TBD).